 Japanese Continuers

+2 Units for each of Preliminary and HSC Board Developed Course
-Prerequisites: 200-300 hours study of the language or equivalent.

-Exclusions: Japanese Beginners.
-Check with your teacher or refer to BOSTES's ACE 8008 Entry requirements for Stage 6
+Prerequisites: 200-300 hours study of the language Exclusions: Japanese Beginners.
+Check with your teacher or refer to BOSTES's ACE 8008 Entry

-Languages courses where eligibility criteria apply.
+requirements for Stage 6 Languages courses whe re eligibility criteria apply.

-The Preliminary and HSC courses have as their organisational focuses' themes and associated topics.
-The student's skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
-The student will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.
+Course Description: The Preliminary and HSC courses have as their org topics.
+The student's skills in, and knowledge of Ja associated with a range of texts and text types, wh will also gain an insight into the culture and langu the study of a range of texts. apanese will be developed through tasks hich reflect the themes and topics.
+The student

-Themes:

-- The individual

-- The Japanese-speaking communities

-- The changing world

-Students' language skills are developed through tasks such as:

-- Conversation
+Main Topics Covered:

-- Responding to an aural stimulus

-- Responding to a variety of different written material

-- Writing for a variety of purposes

-- Studying Japanese culture through texts
+Themes: The individual The Japanese-speaking communities The changing world Students' language skills are developed through t Conversation Responding to an aural stimulus Responding to a variety of different written material Writing for a variety of purposes Studying Japanese culture through texts

 Prescribed Themes Mandatory Topics

 The individual Personal world

 Daily life

-Leisure
+• Leisure

 Future plans

-The Japanese-speaking communities Travelling in Japan
+The Japanese-speaking communities Travelling in JapanLiving in Japan

-Living in Japan

 Cultural life

 The changing world The world of work

-The changing world Current issues
+Current issues

-Particular Course Requirements: Must have successfully completed Stage 5 Japanese
+Particular Course Requirements: Must have succ cessiully completed Stage 5 Japanese